Homeware giant Bed Bath & Beyond has filed for bankruptcy

 The company, which also owns the BuyBuy Baby chain, has struggled to regain its financial footing after a series of turnaround attempts that proved to be mistimed or ineffective.

 The retailer says its 360 Bed Bath & Beyond stores and 120 BuyBuy Baby stores remain open, but will shutter over time.
-Starting on Wednesday, sales will be final and the chain will stop accepting coupons and discounts.
+Starting on Wednesday, April 26, the chain will stop accepting coupons and discounts and sales will be final.
 Gift cards are expected to stay valid through May 8.

 "We appreciate that our customers have trusted us through the most important milestones in their lives – from going to college, to getting married, to settling into a new home, to having a baby," the company said in an email to shoppers on Sunday.
 "We have initiated a process to wind down operations."